What is Cop26 and what could be achieved?

-The conference is “being viewed as the successor to COP21”, the conference at which the agreement was signed, Euronews reports.
-The summit will be used to “both address what has and hasn’t been achieved since 2015, while also setting concrete plans to reach the Paris Agreement targets”, the site adds.
+The conference is “being viewed as the successor to Cop21”, the conference at which the agreement was signed, Euronews reported.
+The summit will be used to “both address what has and hasn’t been achieved since 2015, while also setting concrete plans to reach the Paris Agreement targets”.

 One of the key aims of the Paris Agreement was to limit global warming to between 1.5C and 2C by mid-century.
 The success of this goal, and others agreed in the deal, is dependent on all countries committing to “reaching net-zero emissions as soon as possible, and to significant further cuts by 2030”, according to a government report briefing in the run-up to Cop26.

 The publication of the latest report from the Intergovernmental Panel on Climate Change (IPCC) last month has further heightened the importance of the summit’s success.
 More than 230 researchers estimated that global temperatures are likely to rise by 1.5C over the next 20 years, far exceeding the commitments made in 2015.
 Cop26 President Alok Sharma told The Guardian that the report was a “wake up call for the world” on climate but stressed that “the very worst of climate change is still avoidable”.

 “We need to make sure that at Cop26 we are able to credibly say we have kept 1.5C alive,” he continued, with action required “this year”.

 It’s hoped that the summit will achieve these four aims: